What is special with RonDB#

 RonDB is a key-value store with SQL capabilities.
 It is based on NDB Cluster, also known as MySQL Cluster.

-It is a DBMS (DataBase Management System) that is designed for the most demanding mission-critical applications in the telecom network, in internet infrastructure applications, in financial applications, in storage infrastructure applications, in web applications, in mobile apps and many other applications such as gaming, train control, vehicle control and a lot more you probably can come up with better than me.
+It is a DBMS (DataBase Management System) that is designed for the most demanding mission-critical applications in the telecom network, internet & storage infrastructure, finance, web/mobile apps, gaming, train & vehicle control and a lot more.

 It is probably the DBMS and key value database with the highest availability statistics surpassing most competitors by more than a magnitude higher availability.

-When a transaction in RonDB has completed, all replicas have been updated and you will always be able to see your own updates.
+When a transaction in RonDB has completed, all replicas have been updated, ensuring read-after-write consistency.
 This is an important feature that makes application development a lot easier compared to when using eventual consistency.
 It is also a requirement to have constant uptime even in the presence of failures.

 It is designed with the following features in mind:

-To reach Class 6 RonDB supports online software changes, online schema changes, online add node, global solutions with highly available fail-over cases.
-It is designed with two levels of replication where the first level is local replication to protect against HW and SW failures.
+To reach Class 6, RonDB supports online software changes, online schema changes, online add node, global solutions with highly available fail-over cases.
+It is designed with two levels of replication where the first level is local replication to protect against hardware and software failures.
 The second level is a global replication level that protects against outages due to conflicts, power issues, earthquakes and so forth.
 The global replication can also be used to perform more complex changes compared to the local replication level.

-In both the local replication and in the global replication level NDB is designed to support multi-primary solutions.
-In the local replication this is completely transparent to the user.
+In both the local and global replication levels, RonDB is designed to support multi-primary solutions.
+In the local replication, this is completely transparent to the user.

+RonDB is a fork of NDB.
 NDB was developed in response to the development of Network Databases in the telecom world in the 1980s and 1990s.
 It was originally developed at Ericsson where the founder spent 13 years learning telecom and databases and developing real-time systems for switches and databases.
-It has been a part of MySQL since 2003 and it has been in production at many different mission-critical applications across the world since then.
+It has been a part of MySQL since 2003 (MySQL NDB Cluster) and it has been in production at many different mission-critical applications across the world since then.

 At the moment there are at least several tens of thousands of clusters running in production and probably a lot more.
-NDB has proven itself in all the above listed areas and have added a few more unique selling points over time such as a parallel query feature and good read scalability as well as scalable writes that has been there from day one.
+NDB has proven itself in all the areas listed above and have added a few more unique selling points over time such as a parallel query feature and good read scalability as well as scalable writes that have been there from day one.

-Experience have shown that NDB meet Class 6 availability (less than 30 seconds of downtime per year) and for extended periods even Class 8 availability (less than 0.3 seconds of downtime per year).
+Experience has shown that NDB meets Class 6 availability (less than 30 seconds of downtime per year) and for extended periods even Class 8 availability (less than 0.3 seconds of downtime per year).

 RonDB is based on NDB and moves the design focus for usage in cloud applications.
-RonDB is designed for automated management, the user only specifies the amount of replication he wants, the size of the HW he wants to use.
-The RonDB managed version ensures that the user always have access to this through the MySQL APIs and the native RonDB APIs.
+RonDB is designed for automated management, the user only specifies the amount of replication and the size of the hardware they want to use.
+The managed RonDB version ensures that the user always has access to this through the MySQL APIs and the native RonDB APIs.

 To get a quick idea if RonDB is something for your application we will list the unique selling points (USPs) of RonDB.